-Donna received her Bachelor’s degree in forestry from Purdue University in 1979, a Master’s in resource management from State University of New York in 1986, and a Master’s in instructional development from Syracuse University in 1993.
-Her hobbies and interests include quilting, beading, gardening, hiking and camping.
+Donna received her Bachelor’s degree in forestry from Purdue University in 1979, a Master’s in resource management from the State University of New York in 1986, and a Master’s in instructional development from Syracuse University in 1993.
+Her hobbies and interests include quilting, beading, gardening, hiking, and camping.

-- Schneck, Brad - Ass't State Forester, Properties
+- Schneck, Brad - Assistant State Forester, Properties

 Brad joined the Division of Forestry in 1998 as a Resource Specialist.
 He briefly left the division in 2002 to serve as Conservation Director of the natural resource program at Camp Atterbury Joint Maneuver Training Center.
 He returned to the Division of Forestry in 2007 as Property Manager of two properties before becoming an Assistant State Forester in 2019.